multiversx/mx-exchange-sc/locked-asset/factory/README.md

     )
 ```

 The endpoint merges two or more Locked MEX tokens with different nonces together.
-It handles reconstucting the Unlock Schedule in a fair manner and with high precision.
+It handles reconstructing the Unlock Schedule in a fair manner and with high precision.

 ## Testing